LynneMcGrail/Portfolio-Project-3-Word-it/README.md

 * Random word selection was tested that on playing the game again, the computer retrieved a different word from the `words.txt` file
 * All of these tests were carried out in my local terminal during development, and the Heroku terminal.

+### Solved bugs and errors
+Throughout the development of this project, several automated (flake8) errors have been fixed i.e.
+* Indentation errors
+* Undefined variable name
+* Lines of code being too long
+* Not enough whitespace between functions
+* No new line at end of file
+* Invalid syntax errors
+* Imported but unused errors
+* Imported libraries that were unused, which I removed (e.g. I had installed `Pygame` originally but it was not needed)

+##  Fixed Bugs Include
+### Colorama Colour Coding Letters
+Colorama was used to add the colour coding to each of the letters in the user's guess.
+So that each time a user makes a guess, the colour coded guess is added to the `guesses_list` so that all their guesses can be printed back to them after each turn.
+Initially the colours were not printing out and the Colorama encoding was printing out alongside the user's guess, impairing readability.
+After researching online and using slack for assistance, I found that the colours would only print out as a string (not a list).
+In order to overcome this problem, I used a `for` loop to print out each string in the `guesses_list` separately.

+### WordChecker
+Originally I had stored the code for the WordChecker function in a separate file, however the cross-checking of the user's letters guessed against the word selected by the random generator was not working.
+I made some changes and moved the code into the `run.py` file and it worked.
+So I removed the WordChecker.py file.

 ## Technologies Used
 ### Programmes and Development
 - Written and tested in [GitPod](https://gitpod.io/)